-For scenarios where you need to ensure high availability, scalability and reliability you can configure Sitefinity CMS to work with a distributed cache provider.
-When configured this way, Sitefinity CMS persists output cache on a dedicated cache storage and each server running your website fetches the cached content from that storage.
+For scenarios where you need to ensure high availability, scalability, and reliability, you can configure Sitefinity CMS to work with a distributed cache provider.
+When configured this way, Sitefinity CMS persists output cache on dedicated cache storage and each server running your website fetches the cached content from that storage.
 Sitefinity CMS provides out of the box support for Redis, Memcached, SQLServer, and AWS DynamoDB distributed cache storages.

 When you enable Distributed cache, the mechanism described above works differently.
-Output cache items are stored on a centralized data structure storage that is decoupled from the web server memory, while the cache dependencies are persisted in the Sitefinity CMS database.
+Output cache items are stored on a centralized data storage that is decoupled from the web server memory, while the cache dependencies are persisted in the Sitefinity CMS database.
 Each server gets or sets the output cache items from the distributed cache storage.
-If content is updated, the cache dependencies are read from the database and Sitefinity CMS invalidates the necessary output cache items from the distributed cache storage.
-This ensures that all nodes form the load balanced setup will serve the updated content.
+If the content is updated, the cache dependencies are read from the database and Sitefinity CMS invalidates the necessary output cache items from the distributed cache storage.
+This ensures that all nodes from the load-balanced setup will serve the updated content.
 The following diagram visualizes the Distributed output cache storage mechanism:

 Back To Top